batiste/donkey/README.md

-# Donkey, an API gateway in less than 500 lines of code
+# Donkey is an Opiniated API Gateway

 A configuration based gateway with minimal features written in TypeScript.
 Can replace Kong for basic purposes.